halt23/halt23.github.io/about.md

 ## What is Calamares made of
 {: .offset}

 Calamares is mostly written in C++17, with Qt 5 (5.9 or later) as general purpose library and UI toolkit.

 Calamares is modular by design, and Python 3 was chosen as the main scripting language.
 The Python 3 interface is implemented with Boost.Python, and all Calamares configuration is done in YAML.

 For a complete list of dependencies, see
 [the README file](https://github.com/calamares/calamares/blob/calamares/README.md){:target="_blank"}.

 ## Contact us
 {: .offset}

 - IRC: [#calamares](https://kiwiirc.com/client/irc.libera.chat/#calamares){:target="_blank"} on libera.chat.
 - Bugs: [Calamares issues, bugs and feature requests](https://github.com/calamares/calamares/issues){:target="_blank"}
 - GPG: Calamares release tarballs are signed with a [GPG signing-subkey](pk-7FEA3DA6169C77D6.txt):
   - Calamares 3.2.3 - 3.2.25, E7C31EAE243D798415BCEF00128F00873E05AF1D
   - Calamares 3.2.26, 57E14BD1CD6C198BC11BF18D61A7D26277E4D0DB (one release only!)
-  - Since Calamares 3.2.27, 86B8EDB6ED8E3F96A9BAECB5CFDDC96F12B1915C (**current**)
+  - Calamares 3.2.27 - 3.2.49.1, 86B8EDB6ED8E3F96A9BAECB5CFDDC96F12B1915C
+  - Calamares 3.2.50 - (**current**), 4947400F3746A038900BB178328D742D8807A435